solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 ![Fast/slow histogram on float typing.](images/15-05.png)

-Over the course of 132 samples my typing speed is generally "fast," with clarity of keys that are "slow."
+Over the course of 132 samples my typing speed is generally "fast," with some of keys that are "slow."
 I chalk this up to unique word combinations that made me look down at the keyboard.

 ## Touch-Typing

 My motivation during this exercise is to gain speed and reduce error rate.
 More fingers, less hand movement, and focus on the screen.
 After brief research, the style that addresses all three concerns is touch-typing.

 Touch-typing is an efficient way to utilize all fingers at the keyboard.
 It helps minimize hand movement and decrease error rate.
-Touch-typing’s main purpose is to have eyes on the screen without looking at the keyboard.
-This is to focus clearly on content.
+Touch-typing’s main purpose is to have eyes on the screen without looking at the keyboard to focus on typing content.

 Okay, let’s take a look at my metrics around **touch-typing**.

 ![Average speed of touch-typing.](images/15-06.png)